Read | Listen| Write

 Land that has seen happiness and joy

-I am dirt that has soaked up blood, sweat, and tears
+I am dirt – minerals, blood, sweat, and tears

 Fertile soil that supported the Cherokee Nation